 After they’ve baked and cooled, it’s time to decorate the cookies.
-We’re talking smiles, eyes, bow-ties, buttons, squiggles, whatever your gingerbread men cookie loving heart desires.
+We’re talking smiles, eyes, bow-ties, buttons, squiggles, whatever your gingerbread cookie loving heart desires.
 This is when it’s really fun to have a friend or little baker in the kitchen with you.
-I use my basic and simple decorating icing, but royal icing works just as well.
+You can use the easy cookie icing or my traditional royal icing recipe, whichever you prefer.

 It’s difficult not to love this recipe which is why they’re my favorite gingerbread cookies!

 - The flavor is spot on—lots of molasses, ginger, cinnamon, all-spice, and cloves